hvoya228/hvoya228/README.md

 👋 I’m A 3rd year student of Chernivtsi National University, in the field of computer science, namely Intelectual data analisys and information systems.
 Qualified in **game development, web development, database designing, AI development, data analysis, graphic design, sound design and computer networks**.
-Melancholic creative, interested in work like in hobby, capable of leading a project from start to release, as a fullstack.
+Melancholic creative, interested in work like in hobby, capable of leading different projects from start to release, as a fullstack.

-👀 ``I am looking for a junior position as a Unity developer``,
+👀 ``I am looking for a junior position``,
-in company with creative ideas that will be implemented in projects by me!
+in company with creative and unusual ideas that will be implemented in projects by me!

-❔ How I became interested in other programming fields?
+❔ How I became really interested in programming?
 So, my younger sisters was learning a multiplication table.
 It was so hard and not interesting for them.
 I decided to make a game with interactive and pretty UI, that will show a problem and possible answers.
 As a result, they was playing it during all summer and learned a multuplicaton table!
-I`m learning game development yet and want to help other people to solve diferent problems with my games and apps.
+I`m learning different fields of programming from childhood and want to help other people to solve diferent problems with my apps.
-Also, my programming interest in various fields starts from childhood.

 ## Contact details
 ```c#